 I didn’t have a “real job” until the summer of 2016.
 I was going into my senior year of high school at Concord Christian School and realized that I needed what every kid needs: money!
 I worked at Wendy’s for around 4 months before I met Stefan Wilson through a mutual contact.
 I was set up with an interview for their part time position.
 Thankfully, I got the job!

 I have several roles at Allevia: build “Allevia PCs”, keep the stockroom in order, maintain a neat and orderly office, and the most important part: stocking snacks and Mountain Dews to make sure the technicians can run at peak efficiency!
-I am currently enrolled to attend the University of Tennessee Knoxville in the Fall of 2017.
+I am currently enrolled to attend the University of Tennessee Knoxville.
 I plan to continue working at Allevia and study the business exploratory track at UTK.
 Allevia is an amazing company and I couldn’t see myself working anywhere else at this time in my life!